Russia to deploy new submarines, ships to Black Sea fleet - reports

-MOSCOW Russia will beef up its Black Sea fleet this year with new submarines and warships, Defense Minister Sergei Shoigu was quoted as saying on Tuesday, following the annexation of the Crimean peninsula.
+MOSCOW Russia will beef up its Black Sea fleet this year with new submarines and warships, Defence Minister Sergei Shoigu was quoted as saying on Tuesday, following the annexation of the Crimean peninsula.

-New air defense and marine infantry units would also be deployed at the fleet's bases, which include Sevastopol in Crimea.
+New air defence and marine infantry units would also be deployed at the fleet's bases, which include Sevastopol in Crimea.

 "New submarines will join the Black Sea fleet, as well as new-generation surface ships, this year.
 All this requires much attention from us," Interfax news agency quoted Shoigu as saying.